DerGuru/The-Resonant/New Chapters/01 - Part1/P1-16_The_Storm.md

 The reply came almost instantly:

 *"Agreed.
 Library.
 Noon.
-Bring Lina if you trust her.
+If you have friends you trust - bring them.
 We need more people."*

 Jason stared at the message.
+Friends he trusted.

 Lina.

+He'd been seeing her regularly - same booth, same order, same careful dance around what he wasn't telling her.
+She'd stopped asking about his "work stress" after the third evasive answer, but her eyes said she knew something was different.
+Something he wasn't ready to share.

+Not yet.

+But now?

 Could he trust her with this?
 Should he drag her into something this dangerous?

+But the thought struck him: whoever was watching him probably already knew about Lina.
+Same booth.
+Same order.
+Every week for months.
+If they'd found him, they'd found everyone he spent time with.

+She was already at risk.
+The only difference was whether she knew it.

+Milo was right - they needed people.
+And Lina...
+Lina had always had instincts about resonance.
+She'd mentioned it once, offhand, talking about how some nights the air felt "thick" or how certain places made her skin prickle.
+She'd laughed it off as superstition, but Jason had wondered.

+Now he knew better.

 *You'll need her,* RAE said quietly. *Her instincts, her experience with resonance.
 If we're going to survive what's coming, we'll need everyone we can trust.*